VRoxa/thepeachspeech/src/assets/articles/the-articles-tooling.md

 >   `errorFunction: 'Remote.push'`
 > `}`

 Okay, so we have to provide the credentials to access the repository remotely.
-The `Remote.push` function expects a second argument, the `PushOptions`.
-We can specify a credentials callback there.
+The `Remote.push` function expects a second argument, the `PushOptions`, which is used to specify a credentials callback – among many other things.

 ```typescript
 // repository-manager.ts